fritzfrancisco/flumeview/README.md

 | -w |seconds waited,before initiating tracking |0|
 | -x |relative x coordinate of center point|0.5 |
 | -y |relative y coordinate of center point| 0.5|

+When the left mouse button is held down a rectangular frame can be created, to which the area in which an object can be tracked is limited, excluding any outside movement.
+Once a sufficient area is chosen it can be selected by pushing the "c" (crop) key.
+The tracking is then initiated by double-clicking on the desired center-point within the rectangle.

+If no cropping  area is selected the center selection via double click is sufficient.

 ### Commandline Example: